The Minor in Environmental Science & Policy

 - two courses, each from a different area in the Natural Sciences category;

 - one course in the Social Sciences, Humanities and Policy category;

 - two electives.

-Appropriate Smith courses not listed below, Five College courses, or courses taken at other institutions and through summer and/or semester-away programs may be counted for the minor with pre-approval of the adviser.
+Appropriate Smith courses not listed as electives, Five College courses, or courses taken at other institutions and through summer and/or semester-away programs may be counted for the minor with pre-approval of the adviser.
 Students must satisfy the prerequisites for all courses included in their minor program.
 No more than three of the six courses may be taken at other institutions.
 No more than one course may be taken S/U; ENV 101 may not be taken S/U.